hookla/accounting_paper_generator/src/accounting_paper_generator/prompts/accounting_paper_template.md

 **Example:**
-Appendix A: Detailed calculation of expected credit losses Appendix C: Relevant excerpts from IFRS 9 and IFRS 15
+Appendix A: Detailed calculation of expected credit losses Appendix C: Relevant excerpts from IFRS 9 and IFRS 15  [actually output the excerpts]